Still waiting for the bus.

 And you know what the best part is?

-There’s still three-and-a-half weeks left until the kids come home!
+There are still six weeks left until the kids come home!

 Can you say par-TAY?